 Does my child need to sign up anywhere for ARISTA?

 No. Your child is responsible for holding onto all of their logs and including them in their ARISTA

 How are the averages assessed for ARISTA requirements?

-in ELA, Social Studies, Science and Math for Trimester 1 and Trimester 2.
-Both trimesters need to average out to a 90.0% or above to qualify
+in ELA, Social Studies, Science and Math.
+They need to average out to a 90.0% or above to qualify

 What can my child do for in school service?